CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/language-features/arrays/troubleshooting-arrays.md

      `Dim INVALIDjaggedByteArray(1)() As Byte = New Byte()()`

-- Spécification de longueurs de dimensions plus longtemps que le tableau de niveau supérieur d’un tableau en escalier.
-La ligne de code suivant montre une déclaration non valide de ce type.
+- Specifying dimension lengths for more than the top-level array of a jagged array.
+The following code line shows an invalid declaration of this type.

      `Dim INVALIDjaggedByteArray(1)(1) As Byte`

-- En omettant le `New` mot clé lorsque vous spécifiez les valeurs d’élément.
-La ligne de code suivant montre une déclaration non valide de ce type.
+- Omitting the `New` keyword when specifying the element values.
+The following code line shows an invalid declaration of this type.

      `Dim INVALIDoneDimShortArray() As Short = Short() {0, 1, 2, 3}`

-- En fournissant un `New` clause sans accolades (`{}`).
-Les lignes de code suivantes illustrent des déclarations non valides de ce type.
+- Supplying a `New` clause without braces (`{}`).
+The following code lines show invalid declarations of this type.

      `Dim INVALIDsingleDimByteArray() As Byte = New Byte()`